zenml-io/zenml/docs/book/platform-guide/set-up-your-mlops-platform/connect-zenml-to-infrastructure/aws-service-connector.md

 [Implicit authentication](best-security-practices.md#implicit-authentication) to AWS services using environment variables, local configuration files or IAM roles.

+{% hint style="warning" %}
+This method may constitute a security risk, because it can give users access to the same cloud resources and services that the ZenML Server itself is configured to access.
+For this reason, all implicit authentication methods are disabled by default and need to be explicitly enabled by setting the `ZENML_ENABLE_IMPLICIT_AUTH_METHODS` environment variable or the helm chart `enableImplicitAuthMethods` configuration option to `true` in the ZenML deployment.
+{% endhint %}

 This authentication method doesn't require any credentials to be explicitly configured.
 It automatically discovers and uses credentials from one of the following sources:

 * environment variables (AWS\_ACCESS\_KEY\_ID, AWS\_SECRET\_ACCESS\_KEY, AWS\_SESSION\_TOKEN, AWS\_DEFAULT\_REGION)